sduclassroom/splab1/variants/variant17.md

 * The number of requests for each of the applications.
 * The percentage of request for each of the applications with respect to the total number of resquest by this `n` applications.

+To remove ambiguity and for simplicity don't skip noname applications "-".

 Sample output:

 ```